 Getting to a healthy metabolic system, a good digestion and proper excretion is fit.
 Ayurveda also focuses on fit exercise, yoga, and meditation.

-Effects of Ayurveda naturally depend on a well theorized and grasp in dealing with imbalances of subtle flows in the body and mind as a whole - on the competence of the doctor who uses ayurvedic pulse diagnosis, and on the remedies he or she comes up with.
-And selecting remedies depends on how they are classified according to the system.
+Effects of Ayurveda naturally depend on a well theorized and grasp in dealing with imbalances of subtle flows in the body and mind as a whole - on the competence of the doctor who uses ayurvedic pulse diagnosis, and on the remedies and measures that he or she comes up with.
+Selecting remedies depends on how they are classified according to the system.
 Some plants are "more or less" so, for example.
 That is, perhaps not purely this and not that, not "clearly belonging only to this group".
-Allow for some leeway when it comes to putting all sorts of plants into a simple system, then.
+One may allow for some leeway when it comes to putting all sorts of plants into a simple system, then.

 Maintaining health: To stay healthy, a diet of "pure foods" (a sattvic diet) can be helpful.
 A fit way of living, being well in harmony with the seasonal changes and other natural cycles (balanced waking, sleeping, working, meditation etc.) matters too.
 Hygiene in central.
 Regular bathing, cleansing of teeth, skin care, and eye washing go into it.

 Ayurveda has more ways of diagnosis in addition to taking the pulses.
 The condition of the tongue, speech and the appearance are into it too..
 The ayurvedic expert also observes the breathing, speech and marma points (sensitive points, just like tsubos and shiatsu points) in the body.